matanshukry/flutter_google_places_sdk/flutter_google_places_sdk_web/README.md

 ## Restrictions

+## fetchPlacePhoto

+* Since `0.1.8`: `fetchPlacePhoto` no longer use the maxWidth/maxHeight parameter since they're not available in the getUrl method

 ### updateSettings

-The `updateSettings` method will only update the language.
+* The `updateSettings` method will only update the language.
 Api Key can not be changed at runtime.